How To Add Swipe Up to your Instagram Story

 So at this point, the swipe-up option is available to business accounts with 10.000+ followers.
 But how do you add swipe up to your stories if you have a business account?

 A Step-by-Step Guide to Adding Swipe-Up

-Here is how business accounts can add outgoing links to stories when you don’t have 10,000 followers.
+Here is how business accounts can add outgoing links to stories when you do not have 10,000 followers.

+Step 3Tap on Share Link.
 When you select this option, you can simply paste the URL.
-You can’t link to multiple websites from one story.
+You can not link to multiple websites from one story.